pytchlang/pytch-vm/doc/source/user/sprite.rst

    points a quarter-turn anticlockwise (counter-clockwise) from its original image.
 To point a quarter-turn clockwise, use −90° (or 270°, which comes to the same thing).

+.. function:: self.point_to_mouse_pointer()

+   Turn the sprite so it is pointing towards the moiuse pointer.

 .. attribute:: self.direction